makerscraft/launch-kit/application/README.md

 - **Smartness & Passion**: Le Wagon is not reserved to Mathematics PhD.
 However, the program is intense and candidates should be able to grasp new concepts quickly.
 It's 50% about fighting-spirit & motivation, 50% about brain skills.

 - **Sociability**: a lot of Le Wagon's magic comes from team spirit in each batch.
-For that you need sociable people, asking questions during morning talks when they don't get it, passionated about explaining to others what they've just understood, etc..
-Don't neglect that part duing the interview.
+For that you need sociable people, asking questions during morning talks when they don't get it, re-explaining and sharing things with their buddies.
+Don't neglect this part during the interview.